-- Encourage your community of faith to wear black as a group on any Sunday in Lent.
+- Encourage your community of faith to wear black as a group on any Sunday.
 Take a group photo and post it to your faith community’s social media accounts.
 Use the hashtags #thursdaysinblack, #jeudisenoir, #UCCan, #WCC.

 - If your faith community is not active on social media, e-mail your photo to cim [at] united-church.ca to be posted on the United Church’s national social media accounts.

 - If you’re planning an individual action, post a photo of yourself or your small group wearing black on a Thursday to social media.

 - Be present to Canada’s National Inquiry into Missing and Murdered Indigenous Women and Girls, and pray for the families and communities affected.
 Follow the United Action for Justice and Indigenous Justice Facebook pages for updates.